Viewability best practices

 - Ad Placement: Place ads in line with the main content or in content-rich areas of the site.
 When choosing ad placements it’s important to consider the user experience.
 Avoid placing ads in areas with little or no unique content or overloading certain areas of the site with too many ads.

 - Speed: Ensure page loads are fast and reliable, including ad rendering time.
-Use of asynchronous ad tags is recommended, and speed optimization tools such as Google Pagespeed can be used to analyze and optimize site performance.
+Use of asynchronous ad code is recommended, and speed optimization tools such as Google PageSpeed can be used to analyze and optimize site performance.

 Before making any ad placement decisions we suggest reviewing the Google Analytics screen resolution report to understand where your site’s page fold is most often located.
 To access the screen resolution report in Google Analytics: visit the Audience tab, expand the Technology category, click Browser & OS and then select Screen Resolution as the primary dimension.
 After understanding how your site is viewed, review the suggestions below to increase the opportunity of your ads becoming viewable.